Optimal correction of independent and correlated errors: Finding optimal AQEC codes

 For illustrative purposes we shall follow throughout the explicit example of a complete dephasing channel, through which one typically protects the message -- a unit of information; a quantum bit -- by encoding the message into a state with more qubits.
 The simplest examples of such encodings are the archetypal three-qubit repetition codes \cite{Shor1995, NielsenChuang} which, despite their simplicity, remain important test cases for the theoretical development and experimental implementation of quantum computing \cite{Reedetal2012}.
-Error detection with such codes uses the majority-rule principle, which fails to produce the correct result if in fact two or more errors occurred.
-Essential to the correction procedure for repetition codes is thus the restrictive assumption that the channel imparts only single, uncorrelated errors on the coded states, an assumption that we remove in the following.
+The standard three-qubit code for a dephasing channel is